ECONOMY OVERVIEW

 4. Purchase of raw material + stores and spares including repair & maintenance + packaging

-6. Debt Service Coverage ratio has increased primarily due to increase in earnings available for debt service and decrease in repayments of long term borrowings.
+6. Debt Service Coverage ratio has increased primarily due to increase in total debt.

 7. Return on Equity ratio has increased primarily due to increase in turnover and higher profitability thereof.

-8. Trade payable turnover ratio has decreased primarily due to an increase in purchase or raw material and increase in balance of trade payables at the yearend, which led to increase in average trade payables.
+8. Net Capital turnover ratio has decreased primarily due to an increase in current assets which led to decrease in working capital.

 Internal Financial Control System and their adequacy